Cuber01/sand-game/README.md

 # Sand game

-Sand game is a sandbox game, where you can place one of the 5 elements available (sand, water, wood, smoke and fire) and watch them interact with each other.
+Sand game is a sandbox game, where you can place one of the many elements and watch them interact with each other.

 *Feel free to watch sand.mp4 if you'd like to see how it looks like.*

 You're currently on the 'master' branch, I'm currently rewriting this project to full OOP and adding better interactions on this branch.
 It's currently unstable, go to 'simple' for a stable build.

-version 1.3
+version before 2.0

 # Compile instructions